telerik/fiddler-everywhere-docs/installation-and-setup/trust-fiddler-ca.md

 * [Installing the Fiddler Everywhere CA on macOS]({% slug first_steps_macos %}#capturing-system-traffic)
 * [Installing the Fiddler Everywhere CA on Linux]({% slug first_steps_linux %}#capturing-system-traffic)

+Once Fiddler CA installs successfully, you can capture and analyze HTTPS traffic.
+The CA install once and remains valid until it is explicitly uninstalled.

 ## Install & Trust the Fiddler's Certificate Authority (Manual Approach)

-Fiddler Everywhere provides the option to manually go through the certificate installation and enable the HTTPS system traffic capture.
-In most cases, to capture the operating system HTTPS traffic, you can use the recommended automated installation of the Fiddler CA through our wizards.
-Use the manual approach only if the automated approach fails and you want to control and track the different steps of the CA installation.
+Fiddler Everywhere provides the option to manually go through the certificate authority installation and enable the HTTPS system traffic capture.
+In most cases, to capture the operating system HTTPS traffic, you can use the [recommended automated installation of the Fiddler CA](#install--trust-the-fiddlers-certificate-authority-recommended-automated-approach) through our wizards.

+>important Use the manual approach only if the automated approach fails or you want to control and track the different steps of the CA installation.

 As Fiddler Everywhere is a cross-platform web-debugging proxy available for Windows, macOS, and Linux, you must follow the respective approach for installing the tool.